Ivan Provenzale, born 1982. I’m into design, stories, and ultra trail running.

 Today, the upper valley is uninhabited.
 Flooded villages occasionally re-emerge, and the dry, abandoned ones are gradually overgrown by vegetation.
 This area is home to a unique flower in Italy: the Daphne Blagayana.
 In the lower valley, 30 residents live with no commercial activities or any form of service -except a public bus to the flatlands.

-This is where I live, and this is where my volunteering effort goes: so far, I have scripted a documentary about the valley’s vicissitudes and future, launched a diffused library, reopened forgotten trails, and prompted the renovation of a former school.
+Here is where I live, and where my volunteering effort goes: so far, I have scripted a documentary about the valley’s vicissitudes and future, launched a diffused library, reopened forgotten trails, and prompted the renovation of a former school.
+More recently, I’ve also been elected to represent the Silisia community in our local council.